moraneus/TP-DejaVu/README.md

     #X(key)            : Retrieves the probability value associated with the specified key in probability object X.
     X.max              : Returns the key corresponding to the maximum probability value in probability object X.
-    X.min              : Returns the key corresponding to the minimum probability value in probability object X.
+    X.min              : Returns the key corresponding to the minimum probability value in probability object X. last_eval          : Returns the last evaluatle value of DejaVu.